timoteoallock/Ai-Lab-Project/README.md

   - Exploratory Data Analysis
   - Unsupervised Learning
   - Supervised Learning

+Furthermore it contains a technique to identify cell types using Community Detection Algorithms, a new approach combining PCA and LASSO that considerably reduces training time and mantains near optimal accuracy and much more.
  If all this sounds interesting, feel welcomed to have a look!